Amy Dunagin

 made sense of their shifting cultural identities during the transformative decades

 of the late seventeenth and eighteenth centuries.
-She is currently completing a book
+She is currently revising a book

-manuscript entitled “The Land Without Music: English Identity and the Italian Other,”
+manuscript entitled “The Land Without Music: English Identity and the Virtue of Unmusicality,”

-the eighteenth-century British Atlantic.
-Her work appears in venues such as the Journal of British Studies, Eighteenth-Century Life, and Studies in Eighteenth-Century Culture.
+Her work appears in venues such as the Journal of British Studies, Eighteenth-Century Life, Early American Studies, and Studies in Eighteenth-Century Culture.

 Dunagin received her doctorate in history and musicology from Yale University.
 Prior